AVEVA/CONNECT-data-services-developer-docs/Documentation/SequentialDataStore/SDS_Streams.md

 ``int count``
   An optional parameter representing the maximum number of SdsStreams to retrieve.
   If not specified, a default value of 100 is used.

 ``string orderby``
   An optional parameter representing sorted order which SdsStreams will be returned.
-The sorting is based on the stored values for a given field (of type string).
+A field name is required.
+The sorting is based on the stored values for the given field (of type string).
 For example, ``orderby=name`` would sort the returned results by the ``name`` values (ascending by default).
-  Additionally, a value can be provided after the provided field name to identify whether to sort ascending or descending, by using values ``asc`` or ``desc``, respectively.
+  Additionally, a value can be provided along with the field name to identify whether to sort ascending or descending, by using values ``asc`` or ``desc``, respectively.
   For example, ``orderby=name desc`` would sort the returned results by the ``name`` values, descending.
   If no value is specified, there is no sorting of results.